ramongonze/ramon-website-files/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-PhD student in Computer Science at the Federal University of Minas Gerais (UFMG) currently studying Quantitative Information Flow (QIF) a formal model for interpreting privacy as resistance to inferences.
+PhD student in Computer Science at the Federal University of Minas Gerais (UFMG) currently studying Quantitative Information Flow (QIF) and a formal model for interpreting privacy as resistance to inferences.

 More about QIF: [Topete Research Group](https://topete.science/)